A guide to navigating the challenge and adventure of life with your dogs.

 Including but not limited to:

 The second category is more serious.
 It’s the behaviors that result from a dog in distress.
 This includes any kind of aggressive or fearful behavior.
 This method might help, but won’t “cure” this dog.
 Solving these problems usually involves some form of counter-conditioning and desensitization.
-That’s a post for another day.
+That’s a post (or twelve) for another day.

 If you’re still not sure, you can consult with a positive dog trainer.
 Click here to learn how to find one.